wehlutyk/thesis/content/4-discussion.md

 "Languages differ not so much in what you can say as in what you must say" [-@evans_your_2011 p.
 70].
 The enactive account of social interaction provides a natural continuity between a particular language and the type of agency that go with it, and one can expect this type of phenomenon to be explicable once the theory has been further fleshed out.

-Let us finally come back to the relevance of this approach to Cultural Attraction Theory.
 Compared to Relevance Theory, the Enactive approach starts from radically simpler types of interaction, and relies neither on a capacity for symbolic processing nor on internal representations of the environment.
 This makes the approach slightly more involved to present than Relevance Theory.
 In spite of their differencs, both approaches provide a notion of relevance or value to the individual, which is then used to ground a notion of meaning (be it linguistic or not).